Texas State Highway 155

-Texas State Highway 155 (SH 155) is a highway in the U.S. state of Texas.
+State Highway 155 (SH 155) is a highway in the U.S. state of Texas.
 It runs from Palestine to Linden as a mostly divided highway by way of Tyler.

 From Palestine to Linden, SH 155 is part of the Blue Star Memorial Highway.

 Route description

 SH 155 begins at US 79 / SH 19 in Palestine northeastward via Frankston to SH 64 at Tyler.
 Just north of Frankston, a series of three causeways, one measuring a mile in length, crosses Lake Palestine and passes through the resort towns of Coffee City and Dogwood City.
 Located on the county line, Coffee City is home to a number of liquor stores to serve Tyler residents, due to the fact that Tyler was situated in a dry county until 2012.
 From Tyler the route continues to the junction of US 271 and SH 31; and then from a point on US 271 northeast of Tyler, northeastward via Big Sandy, Gilmer, Avinger to US 59 (Future I-369) at Linden, a total approximate distance of 123.4 mi.
 The route is concurrent with US 271 on two separate sections in the city of Tyler and the town of Gilmer.

 Nearly the entire route consists of a divided highway posted at 70 mph.
 For many years, one of the sole remaining two-lane segments and a source of congestion was a 9.5 mi stretch extending from Frankston to Pert.
 Construction to build a parallel southbound lane commenced in early 2007 and was completed in 2011, upgrading this stretch of Highway 155 to a full 4-lane divided highway.